Zhaopudark/PSComputerManagementZp/Examples/README.md

 ### On WSL2

-Just set env level proxy.
-But first, installation of PowerShell and this module is also need on Wsl2.
+Just set the env level proxy.
+But first, installation of PowerShell and this module is also needed on Wsl2.

-- Install PowerShell on WSL2, see the [official tutorials (install PowerShell on Ubuntu)](https://learn.microsoft.com/en-us/powershell/scripting/install/install-ubuntu?view=powershell-7.3#installation-via-package-repository) as:
+- Install PowerShell on WSL2, see the [official tutorials (install PowerShell on Ubuntu)](https://learn.microsoft.com/en-us/powershell/scripting/install/install-ubuntu?view=powershell-7.3#installation-via-package-repository):

   ```bash
   # Update the list of packages